bt3gl/building_blog/content/book_black_hat3.md

 ## A Simple SSH Client

-The first program we are going to write is a SSH client that makes a connection to some available SSH server, and then runs a single command that we send to it.
+The first program we are going to write is an SSH client that makes a connection to some available SSH server, and then runs a single command that we send to it.

 But before we start, make sure you have  **paramiko** installed in our environment: